emesk/emesk.github.io/_pages/about.md

 ---
 permalink: /
-title: "Power System Enthusiast with Passion for AI"
+title: "Power Systems Engineer with Passion for AI"
-excerpt: "Power System Enthusiast with Passion for AI"
+excerpt: "Power System Engineer with Passion for AI"
 author_profile: true
 redirect_from:
   - /about/